Holy Water-Gate

+Holy Water-Gate: Abuse Cover-up in the Catholic Church is a 2004 documentary which investigates the crisis that emerged within the Catholic Church in the United States, as victims of child sex abuse by priests fight to bring their abusers to justice.

+Plot

-Holy Water-Gate: Abuse Cover-up in the Catholic Church is a 2004 documentary which investigates the crisis that emerged within the Roman Catholic Church, as victims of child sex abuse by priests fight to bring their abusers to justice.
-The film begins as a personal journey of filmmaker Mary Healey, who is also Catholic.
-Through key players in the scandal, including victims, whistle-blower priests and a senior ranking U.S. Cardinal who is called upon by the Vatican to control an ever-growing storm, Holy Water-Gate brings the viewer deep within the institutional mind of the U.S. Catholic Church: a powerful establishment that not only failed the victims for many years by not acknowledging their abuse, but also enabled some priests to continue to abuse more children by relocating them in other parishes.
-This intensely personal and political story investigates the crisis and exposes the reluctance within the U.S. mainstream media for decades to report sexual abuse crimes against children by priests.
+The film functions as a personal journey of filmmaker Mary Healey, who is also Catholic.
+Through key players in the scandal, including victims, whistle-blower priests and a senior ranking U.S. cardinal who is called upon by the Vatican to control an ever-growing storm, Holy Water-Gate describes the institutional mind of the U.S. Catholic Church, which not only failed the victims for many years by not acknowledging their abuse, but also enabled some priests to continue to abuse more children by relocating them in other parishes.
+The film investigates the crisis and highlights the reluctance within the U.S. mainstream media for decades to report on sexual abuse crimes against children by priests.